isobelthompson/nhsbsa-digital-playbook/src/power-bi/best-practices/data-sources.md

 Direct Lake Mode can pull directly from the system and caches the data, which means this is faster (alike Import mode), but also has regular data refreshes (if required).
 Currently Direct Lake mode is not available, but this is an area we will be looking into.
 Trusted datasets within the DataLake will be endorsed by the Data Platforms teams, this marks a dataset as recommended to use.

-Currently, to connect Power BI to the Data Warehouse, this would need to be done through the AVDs (Azure Virtual Desktops), which the Data Platforms Team manage access to.
+Currently, to connect Power BI to the Data Warehouse, this would need to be done through the AVDs (Azure Virtual Desktops), which the [Data Platforms Team][DPT] manage access to.

 [Source][source 2]
-[Link to Data Platforms Team][DPT]